 Weather is always a concern when you’re traveling with pets.
 Most experienced pet travelers plan their activities to accommodate their pet’s needs and keep them safe.
 But not everyone knows to do that.
 And precautions definitely need to be taken when visiting Carlsbad Caverns with pets.

 If you haven’t experienced the powerful New Mexican sun, it can be quite stunning – heating up the interior of a vehicle to dangerous levels even when it’s chilly outside.
 For the safety of all pets, Carlsbad Caverns has a policy that prohibits visitors from leaving their pets in their vehicles.

 Not only can you not leave your pet in your car, you also can’t take them with you.
 The park prohibits pets in the cavern, on park trails, off road, at bat flight, or in the visitor center.

 This is one of those times when a local pet sitter or doggy daycare could be a great option.
 Your pup can have a fun day socializing while you see the cave and explore some of the park trails.

 If you’re planning a relatively quick visit, and your pets are comfortable with it, Carlsbad Caverns also offers kennels.

-The park does provide kennels for $6 per day in an air-conditioned room, but they are not attended and employees do not handle the pets, so any required potty breaks are your responsibility.
-Pets are placed in size-appropriate cages and water is provided.
-In addition, you’re welcome to bring their bedding, toy, and food.
+The park provide kennels for $10 per day in an air-conditioned room.
+When you arrive the staff checks your pet’s rabies vaccination certificate, then your pet is placed in a size-appropriate cage and water is provided.
+You’re welcome to bring their bedding, toy, and food.